 Row layouts: full width and fixed width

-When you create a row in Page Builder, you can specify whether the row is full width or fixed width.
-If you set the row to full width, you also have a choice of whether the row content is full width or fixed width.
+When you create a row in Beaver Builder, you can specify whether the row is full width or fixed width.
+If you set the row to full width, you also have a choice of whether the row's content is full width or fixed width.

 Here's a screenshot of some rows to illustrate the three choices of row width and content width.
 To keep it simple, the margins and padding on rows, columns, and modules are all set to 0px.
 See the description of each row in the following section.